Mixyfpv/mixys_quick_ducts/README.md

 - Iflight Nazgul5 XL4
 - Team Mistral AK47
 - Team Mistral Dragunov
-- TBS SOurce One V4/HD
+- TBS Source One V4/HD

 ## What this can become
 This could become a great way for people that don't have the available resources to buy mutliple drones (like a dedicated cinewhoop) to be able to use their own drone and these 3D printable parts to fly around fragile things.